An Insider’s Look at Gilded Age New York with Carl Raymond, host of The Gilded Gentleman

-Join Bowery Boys Walks for an afternoon in the Gilded Age!
 The great American novelist Edith Wharton was a New Yorker.
 Although she spent tremendous parts of her life traveling in Europe and ultimately settling in France, it was the Gilded Age metropolis of New York in which she set the majority of her major fiction and stories.

 This unique tour will trace the life and quite literally the footsteps of Edith Wharton through the streets and neighborhoods she and her famous characters knew so well.
-Our stops will include not only sites associated with Wharton’s life but also locations used as settings for her novels.
+Our explorations will include not only sites associated with Wharton’s life but also locations used as settings for her novels.

-In addition to sharing the roots and development of America’s opulent Gilded Age, tour guide Carl will includes stories and lesser known anecdotes of Edith’s life as well as tales of her notable friends such as Theodore Roosevelt and Henry James, as well as great Gilded Age personalities like architect Stanford White, actor Edwin Booth and society’s greatest grande dame, the Mrs. Astor (Edith’s own cousin!).
+In addition to sharing the roots and development of America’s opulent Gilded Age, tour guide Carl will include stories and lesser known anecdotes of Edith’s life as well as tales of her notable friends such as Theodore Roosevelt and Henry James, as well as great Gilded Age personalities like architect Stanford White, actor Edwin Booth and society’s greatest grande dame, the Mrs. Astor (Edith’s own cousin!).

 By the end of the tour, you’ll have experienced an intimate glimpse not only of the beloved writer, but also the gilded, glamorous city she saw and immortalized in her fiction.

-Madison Square Park – including a brief look at its history
+- Madison Square Park – including a brief look at its history

-St. Sava’s Cathedral – the church (recently damaged by fire but still standing) where Edith married Teddy Wharton in 1895
+- St. Sava’s Cathedral – the church (recently damaged by fire but still standing) where Edith married Teddy Wharton in 1885

 - Calvary Church – the Park Avenue church Edith knew as a girl

-Gramercy Park – a tour around the park including histories of landmarks, such as the Player’s Club
+- Gramercy Park – a tour around the park including histories of landmarks, such as the Player’s Club

-Union Square and Irving Place – including the Gilded Age site of Tiffany and Co.
+- Union Square and Irving Place – including the Gilded Age site of Tiffany and Co.

 - Site of the original Academy of Music

-Grace Church – the society church where Edith was baptized and which she used as a setting in “The Age of Innocence”
+- Grace Church – the society church where Edith was baptized and which she used as a setting in “The Age of Innocence”

-Broadway and Fifth Avenue – including a look at a few of the Gilded Age mansions that remain
+- Broadway and Fifth Avenue – including a look at a few of the Gilded Age mansions that remain

 - Washington Square – a stop at the home Edith and her mother shared in the 1880s.